aniruthn/mdb-reactnative-mp4/design-doc.md

 * Use geoFirestore npm library to handle location data
 * Use Google Cloud Functions and Expo Notifications to handle pushing the notifications
 * Each user will have a push notification token

+## Screens:
+### Main
+* Main screen that has a place to put inputs (hardcoded at first)
+    * To be replaced with a MapView component and interactive capabilities to select a location with automatic retrieval of current location